Nondestructive photon counting in waveguide QED: Destructive photon counting

-In \cref{fig:mirror}a we include spatial disorder and show how the photon loss $p_{\mathrm{loss}}\equiv 1-\eta$ scales with atom number.
-Clearly, while it works very well for low spatial disorder ($\sigma/\lambda<1\%$), the discussed setup suffers significantly from disorder.
+In \cref{fig:mirror}a we include spatial disorder and show how the photon loss on resonance $p_{\mathrm{loss}}\equiv 1-\eta$ scales with atom number.
+Clearly, while the setup works very well for low spatial disorder ($\sigma/\lambda<1\%$), it suffers significantly from disorder.
 In the following we show how this is mitigated.
+Note that in \cref{fig:mirror} and indeed all plots in this paper we choose the Purcell factor $P=10$, which close to the current state-of-the-art~\cite{Nayak2019}.
+However, the collective enhancement of the atom-waveguide coupling means that the primary effect of having a lower Purcell factor is that more atoms have to be employed and therefore read out.

-Disorder shifts the energies and decay rates of the eigenmodes of the atomic array.
-As a result, many collective atomic modes couple to the input field.
-Yet, as we have shown following \cref{eq:generic_scattering_matrix}, full absorption can be attained generically, independent of disorder.
-Since this relies on tuning dissipation to a specific eigenmode, which are not known \emph{a priori}, this appears infeasible.
-Surprisingly, one can still vastly improve over the results of the atomic mirror configuration, if the standard deviation $\sigma\equiv\sqrt{\langle \delta x^2\rangle}$ of atomic positions is known.
-For a given $N,\sigma$, one can calculate the average largest eigenvalue $\langle \mu\rangle_{N,\sigma}$ and tune the engineered dissipation to its imaginary part $\Gamma_{\mathrm{eng}}=\Im[\langle \mu\rangle_{\sigma,N}]$.
-This restores the favourable scaling of detection efficiency with $N$, as illustrated by the orange ($\sigma=.1\lambda$) and green ($\sigma=\lambda$) curves in \cref{fig:mirror}b.
-Most strikingly, this works even in the presence of disorder on the scale of the lattice spacing $\sigma=\lambda=a$, essentially equivalent to a fully random configuration.
-The reason it works lies in the fact that the absorption bandwidth grows with the imaginary part of the average eigenvalue, whereas the fluctuations (the detuning from the CPA point) only grow with its square root.
+In the presence of disorder, the energies and decay rates of the eigenmodes of the atomic array are shifted, and many collective atomic modes couple to the input field.
+Thus, the picture presented above breaks down.
+Yet, as we have shown following \cref{eq:generic_scattering_matrix}, full absorption can be attained generically, independent of disorder, by tuning the engineered dissipation $\Gamma_{s}$ to one of the eigenmodes.
+However, the eigenmodes in the presence of disorder are not known \emph{a priori}, so this approach appears infeasible.
+Surprisingly, one can still vastly improve over naively setting $\Gamma_{s}=N\Gamma_{g}$ as we did in \cref{fig:mirror}a, if the standard deviation $\sigma\equiv\sqrt{\langle \delta x^2\rangle}$ of atomic positions is known.
+For a given $N,\sigma$, one can then calculate the average largest eigenvalue $\langle \mu\rangle_{N,\sigma}$ and tune the engineered dissipation to its imaginary part $\Gamma_{s}=\Im[\langle \mu\rangle_{\sigma,N}]$.
+Note that $\Re\langle \mu\rangle_{\sigma,N}=0$ if every configuration is as likely as its reflection.
+This restores the favourable scaling of detection efficiency with $N$, as illustrated by the blue ($\sigma=0.1\lambda$) and green ($\sigma=\lambda$) curves in \cref{fig:mirror}b.
+Most strikingly, this works even in the presence of disorder equal to the lattice spacing (green), which is essentially equivalent to a fully random configuration.
+The reason it works lies in the fact that the largest eigenvalue and thus the absorption bandwidth grows faster than the fluctuations of the largest eigenvalue around its mean.